 By the end of the module students should be able to:

-- Appreciate the special features of genetic data that require attention in the design, analysis and interpretation of different types of genetic epidemiology studies
+- Appreciate the special features of genetic data (e.g. linkage disequilibrium, confounding by population stratification) that require attention in the design, analysis and interpretation of different types of genetic epidemiology studies.

-- Understand the role of genetic and environmental factors as determinants of disease, and how different types of genetic epidemiological studies can be used to study diseases
+- Understand the role of genetic factors as determinants of disease, and how different types of genetic epidemiological studies can be used to study diseases.

-- Appreciate some of the complexities around how genomic data is handled and interpreted, including some of the challenges of applying genomic data to public health or direct-to-consumers
+- Appreciate some of the complexities around how genomic data is handled and interpreted.

-- Understand the main uses and principles of Mendelian randomisation
+- Understand the main principles and uses of Mendelian randomisation.

 Pre-requisites: Principles of Epidemiology, Principles of Biostatistics, and Applied Data Analysis.
 A reasonable understanding of fundamental epidemiological and biostatistical concepts, such as case-control studies, bias, reverse causation, confounding, correlation, hypothesis-testing and statistical power.